arhamilton92/README-maker/newREADME.md

-# Really Cool Project
+# Sample project README

 ## Description

-Readme Generator.
-I made this readme with it!
+this is a sample README.md, made with README Maker!

 ## Table of Contents (Optional)